XiaoBWang1/LostGrenadiers/Pseudocode/DocumentationX01.md

 	The user is either prompted||fixated on
 	a marker||located with their current
 	coordinates||shown a login screen.
 Then
-	the a prompt will appear asking the 		    user with their input to certain field/	    attributes/characteristics.
-The input 	    data will eliminate all the applicable
+	the a prompt will appear asking the
-	outputs retrieved from the database
+ 	user with their input to certain field/attributes/ characteristics.
+The input data will eliminate all the applicable outputs retrieved from the database
 	locally/Internet(web browser).
 The
 	outputted data will be presented to the user and awaits their response on what